ArcticSnow/TopoPyScale_Documentation/docs/02_quickstart.md

 ## Plotting

-TopoPyScale incudes a number of plotting tools:
+TopoPyScale incudes a number of plotting tools.
+Some are wrapped in the `topoclass` object:
 ```python

 # To plot cluster map in the case clustering was used